sarahdmatthews/IDS6938-SimulationTechniques/Homework2/Readme.md

 ##Part 3 - Discrete Event Simulation - Queue Simulation (30 pts)

-This problem will look at queues and commonly used performance measures.
-For this problem we will look to design a simple airport security check.
 We will make the following assumptions: (1) there is only one airline - Southwest; (2) passengers' interarrival times are independent and identically distributed (IID) with an exponential distribution with mean 1 / lambda.
 The service times are also assumed to be IID and exponentially distributed random variables with mean 1 / mu.
 <BR>![](images/queue.png?raw=true)<BR>
 When a passanger arrives they have to wait in a queue to present their ID and ticket to the gate agent with all the other passengers.
 Once approved by the agent they will have to pass through a security check.
 Since this is Orlando, there are only 3 open metal/screening devices open and again passangers have to wait in a queue.
 After passing through security you again have to wait in a queue to board your plane.

-* **(a) - 4pts:** To start create the senario in the figure above in *main.cpp*.
+**Response a  see code in in *main.cpp*.
 Checkin will have a *mu* of 53 and accept new arrivals, the security gates will have a *mu* of 20, and will not accept new arrivials, boarding will have a *mu* of 80.
 You will have to set up  the appropriate *MM1_Queue* objects to capture the functionality above.
-* **(b) - 4pts:** You want to add a check that your process is within an error range *is_within_error_range(float)* where the error range will be 0.002.
-You also want to process the next event, and add an external arrival where marked.
-* **(c) - 3pts:** in *mm1_queue.cpp* : add code to caculate the expected results for:
+**Response b  see code for process error range will be 0.002 **Response c in *mm1_queue.cpp* : add code to caculate the expected results for:
-  *  expected_server_utilization
-  *    expected idle prob
-  *   expected queue length
-  *  expected number customers
-  * expected waiting time
-  * expected response time

-**Response a  see code
-**Response b  see code for process error
-**Response c
    *   expected_server_utilization_ = lambda_ /mu_;
    *   expected_idle_prob_ = 1- (lambda_ / mu_); ///1-rho   rho=lambda/mu
    *   expected_queue_length_ = ((lambda_ / mu_)*(lambda_ / mu_)) / (1- (lambda_ / mu_));//(lamda/mu)^2 / (1-(lambda/mu))